MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal.md

 You can manage the list of revoked client certificates on the **Point-to-site configuration** blade.
 This is the blade that you used to [upload a trusted root certificate](#uploadfile).

 ## Next steps
-You can add a virtual machine to your virtual network.
-See [Create a Virtual Machine](../virtual-machines/virtual-machines-windows-hero-tutorial.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) for steps.
+Once your connection is complete, you can add virtual machines to your virtual networks.
+For more information, see [Virtual Machines](https://docs.microsoft.com/azure/#pivot=services&panel=Compute).